DSXiangLi/DecryptPrompt/README.md

 - Lost in the Middle: How Language Models Use Long Contexts :star:

 ### NL2SQL
+- 大模型方案
+  - DIN-SQL: Decomposed In-Context Learning of Text-to-SQL with Self-Correction :star:
+  - C3: Zero-shot Text-to-SQL with ChatGPT  :star:
+  - SQL-PALM: IMPROVED LARGE LANGUAGE MODEL ADAPTATION FOR TEXT-TO-SQL
+  - BIRD Can LLM Already Serve as A Database Interface?
+A BIg Bench for Large-Scale Database Grounded Text-to-SQL :star:
   - A Case-Based Reasoning Framework for Adaptive Prompting in Cross-Domain Text-to-SQL
-- DIN-SQL: Decomposed In-Context Learning of Text-to-SQL with Self-Correction
   - ChatDB: AUGMENTING LLMS WITH DATABASES AS THEIR SYMBOLIC MEMORY
   - A comprehensive evaluation of ChatGPT’s zero-shot Text-to-SQL capability
+  - Few-shot Text-to-SQL Translation using Structure and Content Prompt Learning
+- Domain Knowledge Intensive
+  - Towards Knowledge-Intensive Text-to-SQL Semantic Parsing with Formulaic Knowledge
-- C3: Zero-shot Text-to-SQL with ChatGPT
+  - Bridging the Generalization Gap in Text-to-SQL Parsing with Schema Expansion
-- SQL-PALM: IMPROVED LARGE LANGUAGE MODEL ADAPTATION FOR TEXT-TO-SQL
+  - Towards Robustness of Text-to-SQL Models against Synonym Substitution
+  - FinQA: A Dataset of Numerical Reasoning over Financial Data
+- others
+  - RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL
   - MIGA: A Unified Multi-task Generation Framework for Conversational Text-to-SQL
-- RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL
-- Few-shot Text-to-SQL Translation using Structure and Content Prompt Learning
-- Can LLM Already Serve as A Database Interface?
-A BIg Bench for Large-Scale Database Grounded Text-to-SQL

 ### 降低模型幻觉 (reliability)
 - Trusting Your Evidence: Hallucinate Less with Context-aware Decoding  :star: